-The 4th UX in Libraries conference, or UXLibsIV, will focus on the theme of inclusive UX and takes place in Sheffield on Wednesday 6 and Thursday 7 June 2018.
+The 4th international User Experience in Libraries conference, or UXLibsIV, will focus on the theme of inclusive UX and takes place in Sheffield on Wednesday 6 and Thursday 7 June 2018.
 Our next conference will take place in June 2019, venue to be announced.

-If you want to find out more about UX research and design thinking or want to deepen your existing knowledge this is the conference for you.
+If you want to find out more about User Experience research and design thinking or want to deepen your existing knowledge this is the conference for you.

 PROGRAMME, USEFUL INFORMATION & OUR SPONSORS

 This year’s theme is inclusive UX, something of a natural progression from the values and ethics in UX work strands that we started to explore in Glasgow.
 We are excited to have sourced a range of experienced speakers (detailed above) who will all have insightful and important things to say about inclusivity.
 They will encourage us to consider how they can reflect on our own perceptions and preconceptions in our professional and day-to-day lives and how we might attain a goal of more inclusive UX for the benefit of all of our users.

 This year we will be inspired by two wonderful individuals from Scandinavia: Sara Lerén from Sweden and Christian Lauersen from Denmark, who will be talking to this year’s theme of inclusive UX.
 Read the abstracts of their talks.

 Sara helps organisations manage their impact by asking the question “Why?” a lot.
 It all started with a curiosity in how the human brain works, which eventually led to a line of work mapping the needs of users as well as businesses in order to design great strategies and processes as well as products and services.
 Ever since her teenage punk rock years, she’s had a passion for inclusion and for keeping it simple and loves combining inclusive design with agile development.